 Alone Together: The Beatles in 1966

 There are some things which there can never be enough of: chocolate, Seinfeld episodes, puppy kisses, love, Hong Kong fried noodles with shrimp, and The Beatles.
 In my unabashedly biased opinion perhaps The Beatles and love would be tied for first place.
-So when Ron Howard’s frenetic new documentary Eight Days a Week was released this weekend, the question wasn’t if I was going to watch the film, but how.
+So, when Ron Howard’s frenetic new documentary Eight Days a Week was released this weekend, the question wasn’t if I was going to watch the film, but how.
 The cheapskate in me was tempted to stay home on Saturday and cuddle up with my dear loved ones and share the intimacy of Hulu together while eating Hong Kong fried noodles with shrimp.
-But something about this convenience seemed sacrilege.
-A film about the touring years of The Beatles begged to be seen with a crowd on a large screen.
-Luckily in NYC the IFC Center at West 4th Street was showing the film!
+But something about this convenience seemed like a fair weather fan maneuver.
+A film about the touring years of The Beatles begged to be seen on the big screen with a live crowd slathering like randy teens from the days of the Beatlemania of yore.
+Luckily in NYC, the IFC Center at West 4th Street was showing the film!
 My chance to share in some of the frenzy and fury of the non-stop machine which The Beatles inhabited during their early years was finally here!

 Ron Howard said he wanted the millennials to get an idea of the frenzy that was Beatlemania because he felt the phenomena to be incomparable.
 But with his sound engineer, they were also able to reduce some of the crowd noise so we could see how rocking this band really was.
 What is presented to us is an odyssey through the eye of a hurricane.
 We see four young men, whose fame defied all forms of logic, existing during a time in which social change was beginning to sweep through music.
 As the early exuberance of their newfound status in 1964 gave way to a weary isolation, we witness The Beatles change before our eyes.
 Their awareness and world-view was expanding, and with influences from the progressive Bob Dylan, their music was becoming more ambitious and experimental.
 Of course the influence of marijuana and LSD colored their aural lenses with spellbinding textures and innovative techniques.
 These were the times in which they lived and didn’t shy away.
 What came out of all the tumult of Beatlemania was a bond in which they retreated deeper into the music and deeper into themselves.
 Thus by August 29th 1966, The Fab Four played their final concert at Candlestick Park.
 Just over three weeks earlier on August 5th, they released Revolver, acclaimed by many to be their masterpiece.
 This was no coincidence.
 The Beatles had grown tired of being the lovable mop-tops.
 Life, both personally and professionally, was becoming more complex and their music reflected these changes.
 But The Beatles didn’t exist in a vacuum.
 Everything around them was changing and they were part of the vanguard.